Jewish Education between crisis and growth

 Cultivating Resilience

-In the months since October 2023, our values, beliefs, and assumptions have been shaken.
+Since October 7, 2023 our values, beliefs, and assumptions have been shaken.

 To help educators navigate this crisis – within themselves and for their learners – Yated provides tools for cultivating resilience and emotional flexibility, using approaches drawn from narrative theory to promotes individual and group agency.